 Dubai hosts some of the world’s top golf tournaments.

-Dubai plays host to some of the world’s top golfing tournaments
+Dubai plays host to the world’s golfing elite

-From the DP World Tour Championship to the Dubai Ladies Masters, Dubai welcomes golf’s top stars for world class tournaments.
-We chat to Robbie Greenfield, editor of Golf Digest Middle East, about the major competitions.
+From the DP World Tour Championship to the Omega Dubai Moonlight Classic, our city welcomes golf’s top stars for world-class tournaments.
+We chat to Robbie Greenfield, launch editor of Golf Digest Middle East magazine, about the star-studded action.

-Dubai hosts some of the biggest golf events of the season.
+Dubai hosts some of the biggest golf events.
 Give us the lowdown.

 There are several.
-But if I had to pick one it would be the Dubai Desert Classic.
-The oldest tournament. it started in 1989 and has been won by all the greats.
-The Majlis golf course for that tournament in February is a very special place to be, particularly if you're building a golf trip around that time.
+But if I had to pick one it would be the Dubai Desert Classic – the oldest tournament.
+It started in 1989 and has been won by all the greats.
+The Majlis golf course for that tournament, which usually takes place in February, is a very special place to be, particularly if you're building a golf trip around that time.
 It's a chance to walk in the footsteps of the greats.

 Any memorable encounters?

-I've also been fortunate to meet and interview South African legend Ernie Els, Spanish player Rafa Cabrera Bello and Chinese sensation Shanshan Feng, who is a champion of the Omega Dubai Ladies Masters.
-Golf in Dubai is very welcoming to women players and holds a major tournament for the women’s European Tour as well.
+I've also been fortunate to meet and interview South African legend Ernie Els, Spanish player Rafa Cabrera Bello and Chinese sensation Shanshan Feng, who won the Omega Dubai Ladies Masters, now known as the Omega Dubai Moonlight Classic.
+Golf in Dubai is very welcoming to female players and holds a major tournament for the women’s European Tour as well.

 How important is hosting the DP World Tour?

-Launching the Race to Dubai really gave the emirate the impetus to become a golfing the year.
+Launching the Race to Dubai really gave the emirate impetus.
 I can't think of any other region that has such star power and focus for such a long period.
 Of course, we have the event at the start of the year, the Desert Swing.
 That this then ends in the DP World Tour in November is a very special thing.
-And look at the calibre of players who win there: Rory McIlroy, a two-time winner; Henrik Stenson, a two-time winner; Lee Westwood, winning the inaugural tournament in 2009.
-It's a very special week.
+And look at the calibre of players who win there: Rory McIlroy, Henrik Stenson, Lee Westwood...it's a very special week.